Back to All Events

 Simon Wells has been self-employed since 1981 specialising in refurbishing hotels, luxury retail, warehousing and small multi-unit residential developments in Australia and New Zealand.

-A graduate of the University of New South Wales, Simon is a Registered Architect in the Australian States of New South Wales and Victoria and is an International Associate of the American Institute of Architects and a Member of the Royal Australian Institute of Architects.
+A graduate of the University of New South Wales, Simon is a Registered Architect in New South Wales and is an International Associate of the American Institute of Architects and a Member of the Royal Australian Institute of Architects.